Wednesday, October 27, 2010

 Dear Monica-

+Thank you for writing back to me!
 You are incredible and have made so many wonderful books that I have seen like My name is Celia about Celia Cruz who sang so beautifully.
 You made books about other famous people like My Name is Gabito, My Name is Gabriela.
 These people are famous writers, poets and music makers right?
 I like reading and learning about these people who did great things.

 What a great idea for a story Monica to write about Luis Soriano delivering books to kids on a burro.
 I live part of the year in a town in Mexico called San Miguel de Allende and every day I see burros coming down the hill.
 They carry wood or sacks of dirt in baskets that the farmers sell in town.
 How I wish that there was a burro in our town who would bring books to kids out in the country who can't get to the library.
 That is such a good idea I will have to tell the librarians I met there about it and and I can't wait to read this and look at all the pictures.

+The story you wrote goes so well with our project of growing a library that it would make me so happy if you would help us get your book.
 Could you sign it for our school when it is ready for kids to read?
 We are making the San Diego Cooperative Charter School library and you can write on the front page that is for us kids.
 Thank you for sending the pages as I love those amazing pictures by John Parra, I really like how he draws because it makes you feel like you are there and are part of your story.
 I asked mom today to help me write to him to see if he can talk to us about making art for children's books.
 Thank you for helping us with this Peace Project and now I know how much you like books like me.
 I thought you did but now I am sure it's true.

 My parents helped me go to your website.
 Because you are a teacher and a mom they told me how you made a list of all these ideas to help teachers and kids learn more about the books you wrote.
 I hope people will click here to see all the good things you are doing: